CoreHealth Wellness Center

 The plan — 5 to 10 minutes

-We'll give you some home care: stretches or exercises to support what we did, things to avoid for the next day or two, maybe ice or heat instructions.
+We may give you some simple home care to start with: stretches or movement guidance, things to avoid for the next day or two, maybe ice or heat suggestions.
 Nothing complicated.
 Things you can actually do.

 What we send you home with

-If something feels wrong after you leave — increased pain, numbness, tingling that wasn't there before — you can call.
+If something feels off after you leave — increased pain, new numbness or tingling — you can call.
 We'll talk through it.
-Most of the time it's muscle soreness, which is normal.
-But if something feels genuinely off, we want to know.
+Most of the time things are easily explained, but if something feels genuinely wrong, we want to know.

 When to call between visits